TadesseDev/150_MIU-MUM_sample_questions_and_answers/README.md

 ## Getting Started

-- open documents and exercise. 👽
+- Open documents and exercise. 👽
-- use email to answer any questions you might have. 👏
+- use email `tadessedev@gmail.com` for any questions you might have. 👏

 ### clone the main branch.
 **Clone the main branch.
 Create a new base branch and work from there**